devhausleipzigacademy/camp6-final-project/README.md

 - use yarn only <br>

 You should already have yarn installed.
-If not look her for [info on installation](https://classic.yarnpkg.com/lang/en/docs/install/).
+If not look for [info on installation](https://classic.yarnpkg.com/lang/en/docs/install/).

 Run